 1940s Oxford Shoes

-For day wear, the stacked heel, lace-up Oxford was the shoe that could be worn with anything.
-They were sturdy, practical, long lasting, as well as comfortable to wear around the house, to run errands, and for working jobs.
+For day wear, the stacked heel lace-up Oxford was the shoe that could be worn with anything.
+They were sturdy, practical, long lasting, and comfortable enough to wear around the house, when running errands, and for working jobs.
 Everyone had at least one pair in brown or black.
-They were minimally decorated with only some accent materials, such as patent leather or reptile skin, on the toes and heels and small holes called brogue that perforated the vamp or sides.
+They were minimally decorated with only some accent materials, such as patent leather or reptile skin, on the toes and heels and small holes called broguing that perforated the vamp or sides.
 The heels were 1.5-3 inch Cuban or medium-stacked-leather heel shapes.
 The vamp was quite high on the foot, covering as much skin as possible.
 As the decade moved to thinner styles, the vamp moved down as well.

 Today, heeled Oxfords have been back in style for a few years.
 Even the heels are stacked like they were in the 1940s!
 Pick up a pair to wear with your 1940s day dress or your everyday jeans — they look great with both!

 The beauty was in the simple, understated elegance of showing off a woman’s heel.
 They were considered a sexy shoe and well loved by pinup girls and Hollywood starlets.
-Shelly Winters infamously referred to this style as a “fuck-me” shoe but not because they attracted men but instead because this was a phrase she said while prying the tight heels off her aching feet each night.
+Shelly Winters infamously referred to this style as a “fuck-me” shoe, not because they attracted men, but because this was a phrase she said while prying the tight heels off her aching feet each night.

-Many women took issue with wearing slingbacks and peep toe heel because they exposed stocking seems.
-Peep toes remained small for this reason and slingbacks were usually worn in evenings when long skirts hid backseams.
+Many women took issue with wearing slingbacks and peep toe heels because they exposed stocking seams.
+Peep toes remained small for this reason, and slingbacks were usually worn in evenings when long skirts hid backseams.
 Eventually, manufacturers made reinforced heel and toe stockings to solve the problem.

 Sling-backs have never left fashion since the ’40s.
 What makes new styles more forties than others is the chunky square heel, thick straps, plain dark colors, and a possible small peep toe.